uncommonhacks/guide/README.md

 # About This Guide

-Written by Ben Weinshel and Juliette Hainline, Uncommon Hacks
+Written by Ben Weinshel, Juliette Hainline, and Anton Outkine from Uncommon Hacks

 This is a living document.
 Please email [celery@uncommonhacks.com](mailto:celery@uncommonhacks.com) with any